Total TimePrep: 15 min. Bake: 20 min.

 - In a large bowl, combine flour, cornmeal, sugar, baking powder and salt.
 In another bowl, whisk eggs, milk and remaining oil.
 Stir in corn, cheese, salsa, chives and reserved onion.
 Stir into the dry ingredients just until combined.

 - Transfer to a greased 9-in. square baking pan.
-Bake 20-25 minutes or until a toothpick inserted in the center comes out clean and top is lightly browned.
+Bake until a toothpick inserted in the center comes out clean and top is lightly browned, 20-25 minutes.
 Cut into squares; serve warm.
-Yield: 9 servings.